Urban Doctoral Fellowship

-Urban doctoral fellowsHIPThe Boston Area Research Initiative, in conjunction with the City of Boston offers semester-long, part-time graduate fellowships to doctoral students students working on data-intensive projects that can improve both public policy and scholarship about key urban issues.
+The Boston Area Research Initiative, in conjunction with the City of Boston offers semester-long, part-time graduate fellowships to doctoral students students working on data-intensive projects that can improve both public policy and scholarship about key urban issues.
 The fellowship, which is funded by the Radcliffe Institute for Advanced Study at Harvard University, is open to doctoral students from any school in the greater Boston area.
-The application deadline for the spring 2013 doctoral fellowship has passed.
-Please check back in the spring for information on the availabllity of fellowships for fall 2013.
+The application deadline for the spring 2014 doctoral fellowship is January 6th.

 Click here for information about former urban doctoral fellows.

 Fellows work 15-25 hours/week and are paid $20/hour.
 Preference is given to students working on data-intensive projects that can improve both public policy and scholarship about key urban issues.
-If appropriate, fellows will be able to spend a substantial portion of their time working directly with city officials in Boston City Hall (or in departments and city entities located in other buildings).
+If appropriate, fellows will be able to spend a substantial portion of their time working directly with a municipal agency or department, or some other local organization.
 As part of their project, the fellows’ main responsibilities will include:

 - Identifying relevant data on Boston from private and public sources;